-After safety issues last year led to the Homecoming game being changed to kickball, students will be able to compete in flag football for the annual PA/DA game.
+To fulfill the Homecoming tradition, teams compete in flag football for the annual PA/DA game.

 The game will take place during the school day on Oct.
-13 on the school field.
+13 at the school field.
+Students from PA and DA will be forming four teams of eight.
 Each academy will have a boys team and a girls team representing them.

 “We want to give students more opportunities to get involved in their academies,” Lafountain said.
 “Even if you’re not playing, you kind of understand during the game itself that ‘Oh, this is something that’s important, and I’m gonna root for my team because I’m proud of my program!’.
 It’s a fun way to try and increase school spirit, and have people take more pride in their academy.”

-The event is one of the only opportunities students have to compete in an organized sports event.
+The event is one of the only opportunities students get throughout the year to compete in an organized sports event within the school.

 “I play volleyball, but right now it’s our off season,” PA sophomore Bryan Pratt said.
 “I wanted to be on PA’s team because there’s not much else to do at the school when it comes to sports, so I wanted to be involved in this.”